 “I want my students to see the big picture through my experiences,” he said.
 “The Fulbright will enhance that goal and certainly promote awareness of Ferris.”

 The Fulbright Program is a prestigious, international academic exchange sponsored by the U.S. government and is designed to promote mutual understanding and respect between nations.
 Ferris has more than 20 Fulbright scholars.
-In addition to Gogolin, College of Arts and Sciences professor Daniel Ding received a 2013 Fulbright award to teach at the University of Debrecen in Hungary, and recent graduate Danielle Voorhies was selected for the Fulbright U.S. Student Program, in 2013, in South Korea to teach English.
+In addition to Gogolin, College of Arts, Sciences and Education professor Daniel Ding received a 2013 Fulbright award to teach at the University of Debrecen in Hungary, and recent graduate Danielle Voorhies was selected for the Fulbright U.S. Student Program, in 2013, in South Korea to teach English.